DeagleGross/CSharp-Learn/README.md

 Feel free to contribute any topic in a Pull Request.
 Also if you want me to try to explain anything - create an issue.
 Sure, it will be fun for me to learn something new!

 Please, note that every single example has to be stored in a separate directory and independent project with a README-file, explaining that topic.
-Comments in code a expected for better explanations :)
+Comments in code are expected for better explanations :)